elementor/elementor-developers-docs/src/deprecations/advanced-example.md

 ## Controls

-When [registering new controls](./../managers/registering-controls/), we renamed the action hook and the registration method, we've also removed the control name argument:
+When [registering new controls](./../managers/registering-controls/), we renamed the action hook and the registration method.
+We also removed the control name argument:

 ```diff
 function register_new_controls( $controls_manager ) {